 DENVER — Every week, FOX31 and Channel 2 looks at health inspections at restaurants in metro Denver and along the Front Range.

-- Raw meat stored over cabbage
+- Raw chicken was stored over oysters

 How restaurants appear on our Report Card